 If you have been harassed or attacked because of your disability, race, religion, gender or sexual orientation you have been the victim of hate crime.

-Hate crime doesn’t always involve a physical attack – perhaps someone has shouted abuse at you because of the way you dress or scrawled graffiti on your property because you are Asian, or eastern European.
+Hate crime doesn’t always involve a physical attack – perhaps someone has shouted abuse at you because of the way you dress or scrawled graffiti on your property because you are Asian, or transgender.

 Some hate crime incidents involve mistaken identity – maybe your abuser thought you were homosexual when you are not, or believed you were Muslim when you are Christian.